schulkinator/memorymanager/README.md

 # memorymanager
 A simple, cross-platform, thread-safe heap memory manager for C++ applications and games.
 Focus is on preventing fragmentation in the absence of good virtual memory management, at the cost of wasting a little bit of memory.
 It works by globally overriding the new and delete operators, so it "just works" as long as you use new and delete.
 No dependencies or special libraries required except the standard C++11 headers and windows headers if compiling on windows.

 The Memory Manager attempts to keep allocations as contiguous in memory as possible by allocating memory arenas, which contain cells of memory.
 These "cells" of memory are what actually get reserved as the space for the call to new.
 Deallocation is achieved by simply marking cells as "unoccupied" again.
+Once a cell is marked as unoccupied its contents are available to be overwritten for another allocation.
 Actual free()-ing of memory back to the system is a rare event, so overall system memory use will tend to go up but seldomly go down as the memory manager holds on to this previously malloc()-ed memory to use for future allocations.

 Terminology: